What Is Teen Avoidant Personality Disorder?

 As teens recognize and understand their misperceptions towards interaction and begin reforming their beliefs, they can also establish new healthy habits and practices, in an effort toward valuing themselves, which enable them to engage with others.
 In this regard, therapists help empower teens to start forming new healthy behaviors, in connection with their beliefs and attitudes.

 Sometimes medication is prescribed to help teens with the symptoms of anxiety that are related to this disorder.
-This is more commonly considered in cases where people also exhibit signs of, or have been diagnosed with, Depression.
+This is more commonly considered in cases where people also exhibit signs of, or have been diagnosed with, depression.
 Usually, medication isn’t recommended as a long-term treatment, but rather, as an effort to relieve symptoms in order to allow a teen to address their illness.

 It’s common for people to learn to adapt and cope according to what they’re feeling, even sometimes to extreme degrees.
-So truthfully, it may be possible for you to live with this disorder without ever getting treatment.
+So truthfully, it may be possible for you to live with this disorder without ever getting teen avoidant personality disorder treatment.
 But the statistics say that chances are, you’re not going to feel better, the longer you deal with this.
 Instead you’ll feel worse, and it may even lead to other Mood Disorders, like Anxiety or Depression.
 We believe that it shouldn’t just be a question of whether you can live with it, but how well you can live.
 And we want you to live the most healthy, whole, and happy life possible.